TRY OUR FREE APP

 The verdict

-There’s a lot to like about Draft2Digital’s POD service 一 it leverages the printing and distribution capabilities of Ingram, but offers a much better user interface and solid customer support.
-Their heavy reliance on Ingram's networks could, however, cause problems that they can't directly and quickly fix, so keep that in mind.
+There’s a lot to like about D2D’s Print 一 it leverages the printing and distribution capabilities of Ingram, but offers a much better user interface and solid customer support.
+Its heavy reliance on Ingram's networks could, however, cause problems that it can't directly and quickly fix, so keep that in mind.
+Also, if you’re hoping to publish hardcover editions of your book, you’ll have to look elsewhere.

 🤔 Can self-published authors get their book into bookstores?